k2052/developer.2052.me/source/partials/about.md

 In the end, PHP teaches you MVC, exposes you to classes and how good things could be.
 And it really isn't so bad as long as you don't break everything which is easy to do in a language where every function was named random_ly.
-I never learned what came first the haystack or the needle -I'm not sure if anyone really knows.
+I never learned what came first the haystack or the needle -- and I'm not sure if anyone ever really knew.

 ### I broke MVC